Evulpes/Remap-Memory-Region/README.md

 <p align="center">
   <img src="https://i.imgur.com/iJYqn60.png"/>
 </p>
 As shown, all of the segments have initial protection of ERWC (Execute, Read, Write, and Copy), which in terms of security is no good!
-While the current protection on the .text segment is ER (Execute, Read, NOT Emergency Room), we can just [modify it](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualprotect) to allow for Write/Copy and do whatever we feel like doing:
+While the current protection on the .text segment is ER (Execute, Read, NOT Emergency Room), we can just [modify the rights](https://www.youtube.com/watch?v=sNPnbI1arSE) to allow for Write/Copy and do whatever we feel like doing:
 <p align="center">
   <img src="https://i.imgur.com/uJ1pV5X.png"/>
 </p>